vky-analytics/flounder_sharadar_examples/README.md

-# Connecting Zipline with Sharadar Fundamentals
+# Connecting Zipline with Sharadar US Equity Prices and Fundamentals

-This repository demonstrates the connection of the [Zipline](https://github.com/quantopian/zipline) algorithmic trading platform with Daily Metrics from [Core US Fundamental Data](https://www.quandl.com/databases/SF1/data) provided by [Sharadar](https://www.quandl.com/publishers/sharadar).
+This repository demonstrates the connection of the [Zipline](https://github.com/quantopian/zipline) algorithmic trading platform with [US Equity Prices](https://www.quandl.com/databases/SEP/data) and Daily Metrics from [Core US Fundamental Data](https://www.quandl.com/databases/SF1/data) provided by [Sharadar](https://www.quandl.com/publishers/sharadar).
 The corresponding interface is implemented through the fsharadar module of the Flounder extension located within this repository.